 OT 554 Ancient Near Eastern and Ancient Israelite Religion.
-An advanced seminar primarily for doctoral students open on the 500 level on a limited basis to qualified master's-level students.
-Crosslist: OT854.
+This course is intended to introduce students to the critical study of the religions of ancient Israel and Judah.
+It is an advanced seminar primarily for doctoral students open on a limited basis to qualified master's-level students.
 Prerequisite: Permission of instructor.